Millennium Hilton New York One UN Plaza: Buildings

 The United Nations Hotel occupies the top 13 stories of One and Two United Nations Plaza, a pair of 39-story mixed-use buildings designed by Kevin Roche of Roche-Dinkeloo.
 The complex was constructed by the government of New York City.
 One United Nations Plaza, completed in 1975, is the older of the two buildings and was the first large hotel and office building in New York City.
 Two United Nations Plaza opened in 1983 as an office, residential, and hotel building.
 One and Two United Nations Plaza are also known respectively as DC1 and DC2.
+There is a 30 ft gap between the towers on their upper stories.
+The two buildings wrap around the 20-story United States Mission to the United Nations on 45th Street and First Avenue.

 One United Nations Plaza is located at the corner of 44th Street and First Avenue.
 The office entrance is on First Avenue, while the hotel entrance is on 44th Street.
 A canopy shields the hotel's entrance and runs across the width of both buildings.
 One United Nations Plaza's lowest 26 stories contain offices, while the top 13 stories contain the hotel.
 One United Nations Plaza's 505 ft height was dictated by the fact that, under New York City law, it could not be taller than the United Nations Secretariat Building.
-The building has an "L"-shaped plan and a facade composed of blue-green glass.
+The building has an L-shaped plan and a facade composed of blue-green glass.
 The facade is divided into rectangles measuring 4 ft 7 in wide and 2 ft 7.5 in high.
 These are arranged into semi-reflective glass panels and glass spandrels, the arrangement of which differs on the upper and lower stories.
 To comply with zoning regulations, the northern facade contains two setbacks sloped at a 45-degree angle, while the southeast corner has a cutback on its lowest 12 stories.
 Additionally, the second-story facade slopes outward, creating a canopy above the ground floor.
 The setbacks are placed above the office stories, which have a larger floor area.